pydanny/pydanny-event-notes/Pycon2012/python_web_summit.rst

 ---------

 #.
 How come Java .war files do it better than Python?
 #.
+How do we make it so that Python is as easy to deploy to the web as PHP.
+#.
 What is the status quo?
 #.
 What are people working on to make this better?